hua1995116/qiniucloud/README.md

 ```

-# api
+# Api

-qiniuNode.upload
+**qiniuNode.upload**

 - options<Object>
     - accessKey   <required> // key
     - secretKey   <required> // key
     - zone        <required> // location
     - bucket      <required> // you apply for space
     - dir          // if you want to diff the project, it can help you
     - url          // you host url